TinyGenius-OUSL-Project/TinyGeniusWebsite-OUSL/README.md

 # TinyGeniusWebsite-OUSL
-An educational content management system for childrens ( 4 - 8 )
+An educational website for childrens ( 4 - 8 )